- FFF Advocate:

 - Share this Story:

-Flu took the life of 45-year-old Cecilia after eight agonizing days in the hospital.
+Cecilia lost her life to the flu after eight agonizing days in the hospital.

 Cecilia and her husband Michael lived in the California-Mexico border town of Rosarito.
 In Spring 2016, Michael got sick with flu.
-Michael had previously refused a flu shot on account of the fact that he never got sick and had a vague memory of feeling ill after receiving a shot years earlier.
-His 45-year-old wife, Cecilia, had never considered a flu shot either because she was a healthy adult and didn’t feel like the vaccine was necessary.
+Michael had previously refused a flu shot because he never got sick and had a vague memory of feeling ill after receiving a shot years earlier.
+His 45-year-old wife, Cecilia, had never considered a flu shot either because she was a healthy adult and didn’t think the vaccine was necessary.

 At the hospital, a chest x-ray showed one lung was completely covered in puss and fluid from an infection.
 Doctors explained that all that time she’s had a simple cold sore, she’d also had the influenza virus replicating inside her body and it had hit her full force, completely overpowering her body’s ability to fight the influenza infection.